Know Your Health

 - Manual Manipulation: Traditional chiropractic therapy where the physician manipulates spinal joints to remove subluxation (minor joint dislocation / malposition / dysfunction) which causes pain by impingement of nerves associated with the joint or exiting the joint going to another part of the body.

-- Instrument Assisted Soft Tissue Mobilization: This procedure is closely related to traditional Chinese Medicine Gua Sha.
-This procedure uses specialized stainless steel tools over the skin with an appropriate lubricant such as massage cream to break-up adhesions in the underlying skin and muscle fascia, and reduce to size of collagen deposits in scar tissue.
+- Instrument Assisted Soft Tissue Mobilization: This procedure is closely related to Traditional Chinese Medicine’s Gua Sha.
+This procedure uses specialized stainless steel tools, which are rubbed over the skin with an appropriate lubricant, such as massage cream, to break-up adhesions in the underlying skin and muscle fascia, and reduce the size of collagen deposits in scar tissue.

 - Mechanical Massage: Moderate mechanical frequency vibration of skin and muscle provides pain relief, relaxation, and a sense of minor numbness over painful areas.
 This is used as a pretreatment of areas to soon be adjusted, and provides the effect of more easily manipulating a joint.